 The B6 performs very well when it comes to motion handling.
 Fast plays appear well defined thanks to the excellent response time and it is possible to interpolate all content for those that like the soap opera effect.
 Movies played via a blu-ray or streaming apps are smooth, but for some other sources judder may be experienced.

 As with other OLED TVs, the response time is excellent and so no trail can be seen following the logo.
 The backlight is flicker-free.
 Some people may prefer a flickering backlight instead.
 Motion blur is non-existent.
+For low frame rate content this lack of motion blur can be jarring, especially for panning scenes.

 The backlight of the B6 doesn't flicker, and there are no options to enable a flicker.
 This means that despite the fast response time, images may appear slightly blurrier than other TVs.